Pancreatic Cancer Facts

 - The disease receives less than 3% of cancer research funding.

 - Pancreatic cancer is the UK’s 5th biggest cancer killer.

 - In most cases, it can develop unexpectedly with no family connections to the disease.

 Pancreatic Cancer Action’s vision is a day when more people survive pancreatic cancer but we can’t do this alone.
-Please click here to find out how you can help us.
+We thank you for you support! x

 The information provided in this site, or through links to other websites, is not a substitute for medical or professional care and should not be relied upon as such.
 Read our disclaimer.